PRESIDENT & CEO

 Jamie Merisotis is a globally recognized leader in philanthropy, higher education and public policy.
 Since 2008, he has served as president and CEO of Lumina Foundation, one of the largest private foundations in the U.S. and a driving force for increasing Americans’ success in higher education.
 Under his leadership, Lumina has embraced an ambitious and specific goal: to ensure that, by 2025, 60 percent of Americans hold high-quality degrees, certificates and other credentials.

-Merisotis is author of the forthcoming book, “America Needs Talent,” which will be published in September by RosettaBooks.
+Merisotis is author of the book, “America Needs Talent,” published by RosettaBooks.

 He previously served as co-founder and president of the nonpartisan Institute for Higher Education Policy, and as executive director of a bipartisan national commission on college affordability.